Disclaimer: Please contact Sophos Professional Services if you require assistance with your specific environment.

 To troubleshoot the issue,

-Therefore, it is a mis-configured firewall rule.
+Therefore, it’s a misconfigured firewall rule.

-In the example, LAN PC 192.168.20.19 cannot access FTP server on Internet.
+In the example, LAN PC 192.168.20.19 can't access the FTP server on internet.

 In packet capture, we need to provide an IP address, not hostname, so the first step is to query the IP address of the FTP server in nslookup command on the LAN PC.